 The matching share entitlements for each year are based on the performance in that year.
 The Executive Board members receive 25% of their STI pay in (investment) shares.
 In addition they have the opportunity to indicate before year-end whether they wish to receive up to another 25% of their STI in (investment) shares.
 All (investment) shares are restricted for sale for five calendar years, after which they are matched 1:1 by (matching) shares.
-For 2019 the Executive Board members did not elect to receive additional (investment) shares, hence the 'Matching share entitlement' in the table above is based on a 25% investment.
-In 2018 the investment was 25% for both Executive Board members as well.
-From an accounting perspective the corresponding matching shares vest immediately and as such a fair value of $\in 0.8$ million was recognised in the 2019 income statement.
-The matching share entitlements are not dividend-bearing during the five calendar year holding period of the investment shares.
-Therefore, the fair value of the matching share entitlements has been adjusted for missed expected dividends by applying a discount based on the dividend policy and vesting period.
+Following the decision not to pay out the STI relating to the performance year 2020, no investment shares were issued this year for the members of the Executive Board.